isomerpages/mti-cap/index.md

       subtitle: About
       button: Learn more
       url: /testing-page
+      description: The Committee Against GST Profiteering (CAP) investigates feedback on alleged profiteering or unjustified price increases of  essential products and services...
   - infobar:
       title: Share your Feedback
       description: Provide details about cases of alleged profiteering or unjustified